SgtClickClack/snipshift/DEVELOPMENT_TRACKING_PART_01.md

 - Monitor CI run; if any tests still fail, add/adjust selectors and refine guards to align expected URLs.

 Expected completion time: 2 hours

+### 2025-09-07: CI Playwright Port Conflict Fix and Smoke Test

+Resolved Playwright CI failure caused by port 5000 already in use by ensuring CI does not start an additional server and that diagnostics are captured.

+**Core Components Implemented:**
+- Updated workflow to free port 5000, start prod server, wait-on health, and emit diagnostics (netstat, curl)
+- Forced Playwright CI to not start webServer by using CI config and `PW_NO_SERVER=1`
+- Limited CI Playwright to Chromium for stability; baseURL set to `http://localhost:5000`
+- Added `tests/smoke.spec.ts` to verify server responds at root

+**File Paths:**
+- `.github/workflows/main.yml`
+- `playwright.ci.config.ts`
+- `tests/smoke.spec.ts`

+**Next Priority Task:**
+- Re-run CI; if Playwright still tries to start a server, capture last 100 lines and refine config/env.

+Expected completion time: 1 hour